JasperBoom/blackbook/docs/pi/UFW.md

 sudo ufw allow from 192.168.178.0/24 to any port 22 sudo ufw allow from 10.3.70.0/24 to any port 22

+# Protect the Pi from DNS queries from the internet.
+sudo ufw deny in on eth0 to 192.168.178.201 port 53

 # Allow LAN devices & VPN clients to query DNS (Pi-Hole & DNSCrypt Proxy).
 sudo ufw allow from 192.168.178.0/24 to any port 53 proto udp sudo ufw allow from 192.168.178.0/24 to any port 53 proto tcp